orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ---
 ## Clean Code Variables
 * Avoid nesting too deeply and return early
-* Avoid mental mapping
-* Avoid magic string
+* Avoid magic strings, numbers...
 * Don't add unneeded context
 * Use meaningful and pronounceable variable names
 * Use the same vocabulary for the same type of variable